 Next, there are scenarios where the quality of the parts may or may not matter to you.
-In this category, I like to place the stock and grip.
+In this category, I like to place the stock and standard pistol grip.
 These are parts that do almost nothing to the rifle when it comes to functionality, but they can help make the rifle look and feel much better.
 I have rifles with very cheap stocks and very expensive stocks, and they all shoot just the same.
 If you want to build a rifle on a very strict budget, then this is a good place to cut corners without affecting reliability.
 If you have a little extra cash to spend, upgrading your furniture can give you a much better experience at the range.

 Where Quality Does Matter

 Finally, there are parts that are absolutely worth the extra money.
 When it comes to lower parts, this is the fire control group.
 The difference between a cheap mil-spec trigger and a more expensive Geissle trigger is incredible.
 I have shot some of the most expensive triggers on the market as well as some of the cheapest and everything in between.
 I can say from experience that spending a little extra cash on a nice, drop in trigger can really take the quality of your firearm to the next level.